 How to Refinish Hardwood Floors Step#3

 Meticulous vacuuming of the floor is necessary to remove all dust.
 This is especially important because any remaining dust will make the floor quite rough after the first coat of finish goes down.
 This is especially true if your wood floors are old and have substantial gaps between boards.
 These will trap dust that’ll get pulled up when you brush on some urethane, making a mess.
 A shop vac is an excellent tool for cleaning a wood floor before sealing, but be careful.
-Many shop vacs have hoses and wheels that leave black marks behind on the bare floor if you’re not careful.
+Many shop vacs have hoses and wheels that leave black marks behind on the bare wood if you’re not careful.

 How to Refinish Hardwood Floors Step#4